 Different Types of USB Connectors

 To support new devices and preserve compatibility, different types of USB connectors based on different versions were introduced with different functions.
+These are used throughout all the devices like thumb drives, connecting hardware, and more.
 In this section of the article, we have gathered up six common types of USB connectors.
 Let’s have a look.

 Type A or Standard-A USB connector is featured to offer downstream connections for host controllers and hubs.
 It also provides an upstream connector for peripherals.
 This type of connector looks flat and rectangular and works in one way.
 This features 4 pins to upgrade speed at 625 Megabits per second.